rmorabia/radhika.dev/src/posts/how-i-learn.md

 date: "2019-08-30"
 ---

 I've been stuck on this question for a long time.
 I didn't really have that many chances to improve at my last job, and before that, I was a junior developer that had an endless list of technologies to get better at.
 I still have some technologies that I need to zero in on, but not as many as I used to.
-Now, I'm just haunted by this vague question of, **"How do I improve and become the best developer I can?**
+Now, I'm just haunted by this vague question of, **"How do I improve and become the best developer I can?"**

 The answer is not to just build things.
 The advice to "scratch your own itch" is an extremely different personality type than I have.